The RACE model for ChatGPT: how to write better prompts with structure

 10. Education & Training

-Bonus: template prompt with RACE
+Bonus: Prompt template using RACE

 "You are a [ROLE].
 [ACTION], target audience: [CONTEXT].
-Show: [CONTEXT].
+Tone: [CONTEXT].
 Use style example: '[EXAMPLE]'."

 Visual reminder